Bliss-Bass/bass-os/README.md

 **System**: Allows you to change options for default screen timeout and on-screen keyboard display

-Once setup is complete, we can then back out and test our lockdown settings by hitting the Lock icon at the top right of the home screen, or reboot the device, and select the **Intel Default** or **AMD Default** boot modes to enter Lockdown mode.
+Once setup is complete, we can then back out and test our lockdown settings by hitting the Lock icon at the top right of the home screen, or reboot the device, and select the top boot option (some builds offer specific boot options per CPU manufacturer: **Intel Default** or **AMD Default**) to enter Lockdown mode.

 ### Tablet/PC/IOT/IIOT/Game Mode builds